-These Guidelines are to be observed by providers of behavioral health services under contract, subcontract or general auspices of the Office of Behavioral Health, Colorado Department of Human Services (OBH) and the Colorado Department of Health Care Policy and Financing (HCPF) regardless of the source of the funds (state or federal).
-Each year, funded providers will file Audited Financial Statements (AFS), per Exhibits A, B and C in the appendix, as well as a Colorado Unit Cost Report, per Exhibit E in the appendix, with OBH and HCPF.
+These Guidelines are to be observed by providers of behavioral health services under contract, subcontract or general auspices of the Colorado Behavioral Health Administration (BHA) and the Colorado Department of Health Care Policy and Financing (HCPF) regardless of the source of the funds (state or federal).
+Each year, funded providers will file Audited Financial Statements (AFS), per Exhibits A, B and C in the appendix, as well as a Colorado Unit Cost Report, per Exhibit E in the appendix, with BHA and HCPF.
 All contractors assume responsibility for observance of these Guidelines consistent with underlying agreements and program objectives.